with Marnie Levenson, Licensed Therapist

-Becoming Mothers Counseling is a mental health therapy practice offering flexible home-based maternal wellness services in your own space, virtually, or in office.
+Becoming Mothers Counseling is a mental health therapy practice offering flexible maternal wellness services for ALL stages of motherhood.
+Support is available in 2 different locations across the Bay Area, virtually, or in your own home.
 You can choose whatever is right for you and change at any time.

 In our work together, you will learn how to be kinder with yourself while facing the unique challenges of motherhood.
-Becoming Mothers Counseling was founded because when I became a mom, I saw home-based maternal wellness as a valuable service missing in my community.
+Whether pregnant, postpartum, or navigating further stages of motherhood, you deserve to feel empowered.
+I am a 2x survivor of Postpartum Depression and Becoming Mothers Counseling was founded after losing, and then finding myself again in my own motherhood journey.

 All services are offered as home-based, virtual, or in office. choose the option that’s right for you